Extended Project Qualification

 Projects can be essay-based or they can be an ‘artefact’.
 Artefact projects in the past have included scrap books, videos, computer games and songs.

 An EPQ equates to half of an AS Level.
-It therefore is awarded UCAS points upon completion and can therefore help students to secure places at university.
-More importantly, several universities believe that EPQ will better prepare students for life as under-graduates and these universities amend their offers to students taking an EPQ.
+It is awarded UCAS points upon completion and can help students to secure places at university.
+More importantly, several universities believe that the EPQ will better prepare students for life as undergraduates.

-Sixth Formers can opt in to the EPQ programme towards the end of the Lower Sixth year and projects are completed by Easter on the Upper Sixth.
+Sixth Formers can opt in to the EPQ programme towards the end of the Lower Sixth year and projects are completed by Easter in Upper Sixth.

 Facilities/resources: